oemof/tespy/doc/tutorials_examples/tutorial_combustion_chamber.rst

 There are two different types of combustion chambers available.
 The combustion chamber can handle varying fluid compositions for the air and the fuel and calculates the fluid composition of the flue gas.
-Thus, it is possible to e. g. specify the oxygen mass fraction in the flue gas in a calculation.
+Thus, it is possible to e.g. specify the oxygen mass fraction in the flue gas in a calculation.
 In contrast, the stoichiometric combustion chamber uses fuel and air as pseudo pure gases for the input at calculates a mixture of stoichiometric flue gas